This Is What’s Really Coming Out of Your Pimple When You Pop ItJanuary 05, 2023

 Even though what’s inside your pimple is a mix of sebum, dead skin cells and P acnes, that’s not necessarily what you're squeezing out — especially if your pimple is a cyst, nodule or hasn’t reached a head.
 In short, you’re pushing out a byproduct of inflammation.
 Once P acnes are present in your pimple, it creates inflammatory acne.
 “Inflammation is a bunch of pus and neutrophils, a type of inflammatory cell,” says Dr. Palep.
 “There’s fluid that’s involved in inflammation; what you’re seeing when you squeeze a pimple is the fluid that all the inflammatory cells are in.”
 Essentially, when you try to pop an inflamed pimple, you are squeezing out the carrier fluid, or the start of the inflammation.

-If you’ve seen a fluid-blood mixture ooze out of your pimple, Dr. Palep explains that it is called serosanguinous fluid.
+If you’re seeing a fluid-blood mixture ooze out of your pimple, Dr. Palep explains that this is called serosanguinous fluid.
 “As you’re sitting there traumatizing the pimple, blood gets mixed in there.”
 While it may be tempting to play with a pimple that has just started to form, Dr. Palep warns against it.
 Eventually, pus, a white or yellow fluid of compact inflammatory cells, will form and gradually make its way to the head.

 Should You Pop Your Pimple?